andrewpatcarr/CV_OrigamiRobot_Fall2024/setup.md

 SETUP
 ---
 ---
-This has all the info for setting up various CV models, cameras and any other necessary devices or software
+This has all the info for setting up various CV models, cameras and any other necessary devices or software.
+Some code has different commands than the OS that might be being used.
+Need a dedicated GPU for most tasks, so most command line code is from a windows device

 ---